veyronshade/cybersecurity-journey/README.md

 ## Roadmap

-The public roadmap snapshot explains the 26-competency week structure, the six phases, my current position, and how evidence is produced.
+The public roadmap snapshot explains the structured Competency-week transition plan, the six phases, my current position, and how evidence is produced.

 [Open Roadmap Snapshot](roadmap/README.md)